thuptenDukpa/TinDog/README.md

 A basic website to practice Frontend fundamentals.

-This project uses HTML, CSS and Bootsrap framework.
+This project uses HTML, CSS and Bootstrap framework.